iolloyd/xiotoken/README.md

 # XIO Token Implementation

-This repository contains the smart contracts and deployment scripts for the XIO token ecosystem, including the XGEN placeholder token, XIO token, and token swap mechanism.
+This repository contains the smart contracts and deployment scripts for the XIO token ecosystem, including the XGEN placeholder token and XIO token.

 ## Overview

-The system consists of three main components:
+The XIO Token project consists of two main components:

-1. **XGEN Token**: Initial placeholder token on Base network
+1. **XGEN Token**: Initial token used for fundraising on Base
-2. **XIO Token**: Final token deployed on Hyperliquid L1
+2. **XIO Token**: Final token deployed on Base
-3. **TokenSwap**: Contract managing the 1:1 swap from XGEN to XIO

 ## Prerequisites

 - Node.js v16+
-- npm v8+
-- Hardhat
 - Access to Base network (RPC URL)
-- Access to Hyperliquid L1 (RPC URL)
-- Private key with sufficient ETH for deployment
+- Etherscan API key for verification

 ## Installation